 Take one of the following forms of personal identification:

-- A New Zealand driver licence that is current or has expired within the last two years
+- A New Zealand photographic driver licence that is current or has expired within the last two years; or

-- A New Zealand or overseas passport that is current or has expired within the last two years
+- Overseas passport that is current or has expired within the last two years

-- A full birth certificate issued in NZ, the Cook Islands, Niue or Tokelau
+- A full birth certificate issued in NZ, issued on or after 1 January 1998, carrying a unique ID number

 - A New Zealand photo firearms licence that is current or has expired within the last two years